-As you prepare for summer camping trips, it is essential to have a reliable sleeping pad.
-There’s nothing better than falling asleep in comfort after a long day of hiking, fishing, or climbing, and the best sleeping pads for summer camping will help you do just that.
+As you prepare for summer camping trips, a reliable sleeping pad is essential.
+There’s nothing better than falling asleep comfortably after a long day outdoors, and the best sleeping pads for summer camping will help you do just that.

 At the same time, there is nothing worse than tossing and turning all night knowing you will wake up tired, lethargic, and unprepared to tackle the great outdoors.